Deploy Enterprise PKS by Importing a YAML Configuration File

 - Log in to Enterprise PKS Management Console.

-- You have copied an existing YAML configuration file from a previous Enterprise PKS deployment to your local machine.
+- You have an existing YAML configuration file that you exported during a previous Enterprise PKS deployment from Enterprise PKS Management Console.

 - For information about how to set the networking parameters in the YAML file, see Networking Options in the YAML File below.